MediaComem/docker-brownbag/README.md

 ### Deploy a service stack to a swarm

-Simply run the following `docker stack deploy` command to deploy the entire stack for the to-do
+Simply run the following `docker stack deploy` command on `vm1` to deploy the entire stack for the to-do application:
-application:

 ```bash
 root@vm1:/vagrant/todo# docker stack deploy -c docker-compose-swarm.yml todo